chrisbroski/goal-math/essay2.md

         }
     });

-The effect of the current subjective sense value could easily be greater or smaller, or be aggregated in a different way (such as running mean.)
+The effect of the current subjective sense value could easily be greater or smaller, or be aggregated in a different way (such as a running mean.)
 This is just the simplest way I found to illustrate the appropriate effect.

 #### Subjective Sense Aggregation

 If we want to combine true subjective sense values with virtual, we will need an appropriate aggregating algorithm.
 Simply adding them together could result in an intensity greater than 1.0 or less than -1.0, inconsistent with the definition of subjective sense intensities described above.
-Let's create an aggregation rule that prevents invalid results.
+Let's create an aggregation rule that makes sense.

-After separating positive and negative values into separate groups, sort each by absolute value, descending.
+First, separate positive and negative values.
+Then sort each by absolute value, descending.

     pleasure.sort(function (a, b) {
         return b - a;